matheusjkweber/faireWeather/README.md

 ## Architecture
 The Faire Weather App is built using the <a href="https://github.com/uber/RIBs">RIB architecture</a>, which is a cross-platform architecture framework used in Uber's project.
 The name means Router, Interactor and Builder. <br />
 The usage of the RIB architecture was defined because it provides: state management, testability, isolation and escalation. <br />
+Also, the RIB architecture is very good to handle dependency management due its state management.
 The Faire Weather App is built as follow: <br/>

 <br />